 This is where we return to the point at the start of this article about the illusion of FREE.
 Unlike EmuBands, AWAL doesn't charge you an upfront fee, once again the relationship is designed to be easy and frictionless.
-AWAL position this as a huge benefit to artists, and knowing what we do about generation X-Factor it's easy to see why artists would be seduced by the simplicity of this model.
+AWAL positions this as a huge benefit to artists, and knowing what we do about Generation X-Factor it's easy to see why artists would be seduced by the simplicity of this model.

 It's also important to remember AWAL don't just allow anyone to join, you have to apply.
 Just like a record label they deliberately want to make you feel special.
-'You have been chosen', 'We are signing you', 'You are invited', all rhetoric that immediately helps elevate their offer beyond that of an aggregator like EmuBands, but as we've seen there really is little difference.
+'You have been chosen', 'We are signing you', and 'You are invited', all rhetoric that immediately helps elevate their offer beyond that of an aggregator like EmuBands, but as we've seen there really is little difference.